odh-labs/predictive-maint/docs/image-detection-1-inference-demo-setup.md

 ## 3 - Configure OpenShift's model serving component (Seldon) and based object storage (Minio)
 Now we'll configure
- - the controlling application that pulls images from Kafka,
+ - the controlling application that pulls images from Kafka, calls the AI and pushes the results to object storage
  - the AI model exposed using Seldon as a RESTful API,
- - lightweight S3 object storage implemented uisng Minio.
+ - lightweight S3 object storage implemented using Minio.
 Here we will store the count of the number of times the AI detected what it did (person or background),
  - the dashboard HTML page that shows in realtime what the AI model is detecting.

 Now both on screen and in your terminal, select YOUR OPENSHIFT DASHBOARD PROJECT.
 In my case that's ***a-dashboard-user30***